billkable/pal-prereq-windows/README.md

 ## Installations

-The following are the set of dependencies required for the *Platform Acceleration Lab (PAL) for Java Developers* course:

-1. Git
-1. OpenJDK 11
-1. Gradle
-1. MySql
-1. CF CLI
-1. cURL
-1. Flyway
-1. Rabbitmq
-1. IntelliJ (Development IDE)
-1. Visual Studio Code (for basic text editing)
-1. Firefox
-1. Graphviz
+The PAL and Spring product courses have various dependencies that are not included with a base Windows installation.

+As an example,
-You can see the full list of PAL prerequisites [here](https://prerequisites.pal.pivotal.io/prerequisites/prerequisites/index.html).
+you can see the full list of PAL prerequisites [here](https://prerequisites.pal.pivotal.io/prerequisites/prerequisites/index.html).

-The following are additional software components convenient for the specific or convenient for Windows users:

-1. Chocolatey package manager
-1. Postman - REST Client
-1. NTop - Enhanced console top command for Windows
+The Spring product courses have similar list of dependencies.

 ## Running the installer

-To install and use the image,
+To install and use the ,
 from the windows machine:

-1. Download the [install script](./scripts/install_cnd.ps1) script from this repository.
+1. Download the appropriate [install script](./scripts/install_cnd.ps1) script from this repository.
 1. Make sure your Windows machine has the policy to run scripts (see the comments at top of the install script).